Tây Ninh province

-Tây Ninh province locates between Ho Chi Minh City and Phnom Penh, in Southern Key Economic Zone.
+Tây Ninh province is located between Ho Chi Minh City and Phnom Penh, in Southern Key Economic Zone.
 Tây Ninh City is 99 km away from Ho Chi Minh City following National Route 22 and 40 km away from the border with Cambodia to the northwest.

 Followers of the Cao Dai, who dominate the area, have built a Holy See in Tây Ninh.
 The region also has concentrations of the Hòa Hảo, a rival Buddhist sect.
 The area is noted for its large rubber and sugar plantations; rice and coconuts are also harvested.